sourabh2k15/nptelplayer/README.md

 #feautures

-the player has an analog speed range bar, as some NPTEL videos are too slow and gruellingly long :) !
+the player has an analog speed range bar, as some NPTEL videos are too slow and long to watch, but contain good knowledge :) !